The Ultimate 10-Day South Korea Itinerary for First-Timers

 This 10-day itinerary balances iconic sights with practical logistics.
 You'll see ancient palaces, volcanic islands, and coastal temples—without the exhaustion of over-planning.

 Ready to dive deeper?
-Check out our guide on Best Time to Visit South Korea to pick the perfect season, or learn about Essential Apps for Traveling in Korea to navigate like a local.
+Check out our guide on Best Time to Visit South Korea to pick the perfect season, learn about Essential Apps for Traveling in Korea to navigate like a local, or explore our guide to traditional markets for the best shopping and street food.
+For a final layer of preparation, review our essential health and safety tips to ensure your 10-day journey is as smooth as it is memorable.